breadboard-ai/breadboard/packages/website/src/docs/io.md

 Every node has inputs and outputs.
 A node consumes its inputs and produces outputs.

+The inputs and outputs of a node are each represented by a concept that we call `Ports`.
+These Ports are one of the fundamental building blocks of Breadboard, they are the thing that connects the nodes together.

 ## Ports

-The inputs and outputs of a node represented by ports.
-The inputs of a node is a set of ports, and the outputs of a node is a set of ports.

 Each port has a name and a value that it consumes or produces.
 If a port consumes a value, it's an input port.
 If a port produces a value, it's an output port.

+Each port may have type information attached to it (via the node's configuration), which is a JSON Schema and describes the shape of the value that it consumes or produces.

 ## Wiring ports